btcrooks/MDManager/README.md

 # MDManager
-MoonDocks db Manager
+MoonDocks database manager

 #### About
-The MoonDocks db manager is a shelve db shell written in Python3 using the Cmd module.
+The MoonDocks database manager is an interactive shell written in Python3 using the Cmd module.

 #### Motivation
-In order to easily handle our shelve databases, we created a simple shell to handle manipulating all of our data.
+In order to easily handle our shelve databases, we created an interactive shell to manipulate our data.